Aldermaston Wharf

-Aldermaston Wharf is a small multi-parish settlement centred 1.5 mi north-northwest of Aldermaston (where according to the Post Office the majority of the population taken at the 2011 Census was included) in West Berkshire, England.
+Aldermaston Wharf is a small village centred 1.5 mi north-northwest of Aldermaston (where according to the Post Office the majority of the population taken at the 2011 Census was included) in West Berkshire, England.
 The Kennet and Avon Canal passes through the settlement with Aldermaston Lock near the centre while the Great Western Railway passes at the northern side where Aldermaston railway station is also located.
 The A340 from Basingstoke passes through the village crossing the canal over a single file lift bridge and joins the A4 which runs just north of the village.

 Kennet and Avon Canal and River Kennet

 The River Kennet was made navigable between Reading and Newbury and opened as the Kennet Navigation in 1723.
 The section running through Aldermaston Wharf is a canal navigation (from Frouds Lane Marina to Ufton Bridge) with the original River Kennet continuing approx 1/2 mile south of the canal.
 A wharf was constructed here (to the immediate east of the current lift bridge) and a trading community developed around it.
 In addition carpenters were required to service the locks and bridges.
 On completion of the Kennet and Avon Canal in 1810, local trade flourished even more with exports of timber products, malt and flour and imports of coal, groceries and manufactured goods.
 Canal trade continues at Aldermaston, primarily in leisure and tourism.
 A visitor and tea room is operated adjacent to a marina and boat hire business.

 When the Great Western Railway bought the canal in the 1850s a canal spur was constructed to the railway sidings to allow transfer of goods between canal and rail.
 Some of this has now been infilled.
 Strange's Brewery was sited just south of the lock.
 In the late 18th century the brewery was owned by Francis Strange.
 The brewery was sold in 1952 and demolished.